alicetinglab/ConformationalBiasing/README.md

-# Design of conformational biasing mutations
+# Design of conformational biasing mutations using Inverse Folding

 Code based on ColabDesign/ProteinMPNN for designing mutations to bias protein conformational states.
 This repository is a work in progress.